-All of our albums are available on iTunes (Apple Music), Amazon Music, GooglePlay, CD-Baby, Spotify, Rhapsody, and other fine digital music sites.
-We also post demos and other recordings we don’t intend to sell at our SoundCloud page and even on YouTube.
-Links to all our recordings are available in the menu.
+All of my albums are available on iTunes (Apple Music), Amazon Music, Spotify, Rhapsody, and other fine digital music sites.
+I also post demos and other recordings I don’t intend to sell at our SoundCloud page and on YouTube.
+Links to all recordings are available in the menu.

 How do I obtain any of this music?

-Go to our music catalog.
+Go to the music catalog.
 Click on the title you would like to purchase.
-(You can also right-click on a title and open in a new tab or window in order to view other titles on our website).
-You will then be directed to our distributor.
-Look for a add to cart or purchase button and follow their instructions.
+(You can also right-click on a title and open in a new tab or window in order to view other titles on our website) and go from there.

 What software do you use to enter the music into the computer?